-Such committees would normally be composed mainly of, and if possible, led by, non-executive or independent directors (see also paragraph 3-SSF Standard 2.10).4).
+7 Such committees would normally be composed mainly of - and if possible, led by - non-executive or independent directors (see also SSF Standard 2.4)

-2.5.
-The roles and responsibilities of management should be clearly specified.
-An FMI's A securities settlement facility's management should have the appropriate experience, a mix of skills, and the integrity necessary to effectively discharge theirits responsibilities for the operation and risk management of the FMI securities settlement facility.
+2.5 The roles and responsibilities of management should be clearly specified.
+A securities settlement facility's management should have the appropriate experience, mix of skills and integrity necessary to effectively discharge its responsibilities for the operation and risk management of the securities settlement facility.
 Compensation arrangements should be structured in such a way as to promote the soundness and effectiveness of risk management.